 Where can I sell my holiday?

-In the past, anyone with a holiday, hotel booking or flight to sell would have headed to public listing sites and online forums.
-But the security of these is never guaranteed, and so you can’t be sure you’re dealing with genuine buyers.
+In the past, anyone with a holiday, hotel booking or flight to sell would have headed to public listing sites and online forums like Craigslist or Facebook.
+The security of these sites are never guaranteed, and so you can't be sure you're dealing with genuine buyers.

-Transfertravel.com have now stepped in, to offer you a safe and dedicated place to sell your unwanted travel plans.
+Transfertravel.com have now stepped in, to offer you in a safe and dedicated place to sell and transfer your unwanted travel plans.